-In this paper, we introduced a challenging ADRA task against NRMs, which aims to promote a target document in rankings by adding adversarial perturbations to its text.
-We focused on the practical decision-based black-box attack setting and developed a novel PRADA method based on the PRF idea to generate the adversarial examples for effective attack.
-Empirical results show that the PRADA achieves a high success rate with small indiscernible perturbations.
-Besides, PRADA can evade the detection of the antispamming method easily.
+In this paper, we introduced a challenging WSRA task against NRMs, which aims to promote a target document in rankings by adding adversarial perturbations to its text.
+We focused on the practical decision-based black-box attack setting and developed a novel method PRADA based on the PRF idea to generate the adversarial examples for effective attack.
+Empirical results show that PRADA achieves a high success rate with small indiscernible perturbations.
+Besides, PRADA can evade the detection of the anti-spamming method easily.
+The findings show that NRMs are very vulnerable to adversarial attacks which promotes the document in rankings with human-imperceptible perturbations.